 Tsunami took off.
 The three “P’s,” People, Product, and Process, were the focus.
 Its menu focuses on fresh seafood and diverse dishes with a Japanese and Eastern flare.

-The first location of Tsunami opened in downtown Lafayette on Jefferson Street in 2000, with the second location in downtown Baton Rouge overlooking the Mississippi River in 2004, and recently the New Orleans location opened in the Pan American Center Life Center on Poydras Street.
+The first location of Tsunami opened in downtown Lafayette on Jefferson Street in 2000, with the second location in downtown Baton Rouge overlooking the Mississippi River in 2004, and the New Orleans location opened in the Pan American Center Life Center on Poydras Street in March 2017.

 This interview is delightful, and you’ll learn how the Michael Doumit, John Breaux, and Father Calais rolls came to be.
 Michele brings talent and inspirational energy to all she touches.
 Discover Lafayette is grateful for this interview and to allow listeners to get to know Michele Ezell.